How much is your case worth?Get a free case evaluation

 How to Protect Your Children from Concussions

-To protect your child from head injuries, insist on appropriate and properly fitted protective equipment — such as a helmet — during sports and other activities.
+To protect your child head injuries and toddler concussion issues, insist on appropriate and properly fitted protective equipment — such as a helmet — during sports and other activities.
 However, even the best protective equipment can’t prevent all concussions.

 You can have a concussion without losing consciousness.
 Also, a blow to the body that jars the head can result in concussion.
 Make sure your child’s coach knows if your child has had a concussion.
 Your child shouldn’t return to play until he or she has been cleared by a medical professional.